pmean/build-website/text/04/diagnostic-sample=size.md

     tests.** Greenhalgh T. Bmj 1997: 315(7107); 540-3.
     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=9329312&dopt=Abstract)
     [\[Full text\]](http://bmj.com/cgi/content/full/315/7107/540)
--   **Users\' guides to the medical literature.
+-   **Users' guides to the medical literature.
 III.
 How to use an article about a diagnostic test.
 A. Are the results of the study valid?
 Evidence-Based Medicine Working Group.** Jaeschke R, Guyatt G, Sackett DL.
 Jama 1994: 271(5); 389-91.
     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=8283589&dopt=Abstract)
--   **Users\' guides to the medical literature.
+-   **Users' guides to the medical literature.
 III.
 How to use an article about a diagnostic test.
 B. What are the results and will they help me in caring for my patients?
 The Evidence-Based Medicine Working Group.** Jaeschke R, Guyatt GH, Sackett DL.
 Jama 1994: